© Pint of Science, 2026. All rights reserved.

 Event manager

 As a postdoctoral researcher at Chalmers, I study how lipids, one of the building blocks of the cell membrane, form different nanostructures and how they change in response to their environment.
-I love showing people how science is all around them in their daily lives, not just in distant research l…
+I love showing people how science is part of their daily lives, not just in distant research labs!

 Johannes Reldin